Eki-057/BeagleBoneGreen/README.md

 # BeagleBoneGreen
-Scripts that are made and work for the beaglebone green
+Scripts that are made and work for the beaglebone green + some extras